MagicLeo21/PodcastTranscripts/EnglishPod/[016]Turn_the_Left.md

 **DIALOGUE FIRST TIME**

+> A: Hurry up, get in.

+> B: I'm in, let's go!

+> A: OK, make a left here. . . no wait, I meant make a right.
+Come on, speed up!

+> B: Geez!
+What's the rush?

+> A: Don't worry about it, just drive.
+Oh, no, the light is about to change. . . step on it!

+> B: Are you nuts!
+I'm not going to run a red light!

+> A: Whatever.
+Just turn right here. . . .The freeway will be packed at this hour. . . .let's take a side street.
+Go on!
+Get out of our way!
+Move, move!

+> B: What's your problem!
+Geez.
+Having a fit is not going to help!

+> A: Here, I know a short cut….just go down here, and we'll cut though Ashburn Heights.
+Let's go, let's go!
+Watch out for that lady!

+> B: I'm going as fast as I can!

+> A: Yes!
+We made it.
+5:58, just before the library closes.

+> B: You're such a geek!

 **Marco:** So, they were in a hurry and it was all just to get to the library.

 **Erica:** Well, maybe he was late returning a book or something.